house9/jquery-iframe-auto-height/README.markdown

   * Default is false
   * Uses [jquery animate](http://api.jquery.com/animate/) with duration of 500 when resizing the iframe
   * Example: `$('iframe').iframeAutoHeight({animate: true});`
+* resetToMinHeight: boolean
+  * Default is false
+  * hard set the iframe height to the minHeight before re-sizing
 * triggerFunctions: Array of functions
   * Default is an empty array
   * Optionally define 1 or more functions that will have access to the resize method
-  * can be used to resize the iframe from external events such as click or window resize - see example below
+  * can be used to resize the iframe from external events such as click or window resize - see examples below
+* heightCalculationOverrides: Array of 2 element arrays
+  * Default is an empty array
+  * Optionally re-define the height calculation method(s)
+  * override the default implementation or just override specific browsers
+  * Example: `$('iframe').iframeAutoHeight({strategyOverrides: [{ browser: 'mozilla', calculation: function () { return 2000; }}]);`
+  * The `browser` key should be one of 'webkit', 'mozilla', 'msie', 'opera' or 'default', see [http://api.jquery.com/jQuery.browser/](http://api.jquery.com/jQuery.browser/)
+  * The `calculation` key should be a function, usually with the signature `(iframe, $iframeBody, options, browser)`
+  * see more examples below

 ## Examples: